PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 This command will pull the hello-world image from Docker Hub - a central repository of public Docker images, create a new container from that image and run it.
 The executable within the container will output hello from docker along with some help text.

-We also need the code from Chapter 7 available so if you don't have this already you should grab the code from this repository: **TODO link to code repo**
+We also need the code from the mciroservices chapter available so if you don't have this already you should grab the code from the final recipe in this chapter `Adding a Queue Based Service`, which is available in the accompanying source for the chapter under `source/Queue_Based_Service`.

 ### How to do it
-Our system is depicted in Figure 11.1 below, you may recall that it comprises a front end, three services and a reporting tool.
+Our final system from the microservices chapter is depicted in below, recall that it comprises a front end, three services and a reporting tool.

 ![image](./images/finalsystem.png)]

-Our build process will need a base Docker image suitable for running `node.js` application code, so the first thing we need to do is to pull the official node base image from the Docker Hub repository, we will be using the `node:slim` variant to give us a smaller container size.
+Our build process will need a base Docker image suitable for running `node.js` application code, so the first thing we need to do is to pull the official Node base image from the Docker Hub repository, we will be using the `node:slim` variant to give us a smaller container size.

 ```
 $ docker pull node:slim